 But because…

-Cuddle on your lap or sit nearby, and they’re fans of peaceful environments in which they can just relax with their favorite people (or person, as some like to choose on family member to stick to the most.)
+They’re also intelligent and observant; once they calm down, they notice you’re not reacting like they are.
+They’re very protective of the people they love!
+Like we said, despite this, they’re warm and mellow cats.
+They also love to cuddle on your lap or sit nearby, and they’re fans of peaceful environments in which they can relax with their favorite people (or person, as some like to choose one family member to stick to the most.)
 Depending on how they’re feeling, they can be peaceful or playful.

 They’re also one of the…

-Develop a condition known as “Manx syndrome”.
+They can also develop a condition known as “Manx syndrome.”
 Which is a collection of symptoms related to the fact that the Manx cat does not have a tail.
+Symptoms may include:

 - A spine that is too short,